jitsi/jitsi-videobridge/doc/network-configuration.md

 ## IPv6 Configuration

 JVB supports IPv6 in dual-stack (IPv4 + IPv6) environments.
-To enable it, add the following to your `application.conf`:
+To enable it, add the following to your `jvb.conf`:
 ```hocon
 ice4j {
   harvest {